johnpapa/angular-styleguide/README.md

 If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
 The styles contained here are based on on my experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses] (http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

-The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and , more importantly, why I choose them.
+The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and, more importantly, why I choose them.

 ## Community Awesomeness and Credit
 Never work in a vacuum.
 I find that the AngularJS community is an incredible group who are passionate about sharing experiences.
 As such, a friend  and  AngularJS expert Todd Motto and I have collaborated on many styles and conventions.
 We agree on most, and some we diverge.
 I encourage you to check out [Todd's  guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.